 Taipei, March 6 (CNA) Ou Chin-der, chairman and chief executive officer of Taiwan High Speed Rail Co.
-(THSRC), quit his chairmanship late Wednesday amid criticism over the company's performance and his own role in a political campaign ahead of the Taipei mayoral election
+(THSRC), quit his chairmanship late Wednesday amid criticism over the company's performance and his own role in a political campaign ahead of the Taipei mayor

 The THSRC spokesman denied any connections between Ou's resignation and his role in the Lien campaign.
 He reiterated that Ou's role as a consultant to Lien -- not a campaign manager -- has not interfered with his job as THSRC chairman.
 The mayoral election will be held in late November.
 Chia, the spokesman, quoted Ou as saying that he resigned to take responsibility for the controversy over high-speed rail operations, which experienced several disruptions of service over the past year, affecting tens of thousands of passengers.
 The company also came under fire for its decision to impose fare hikes last October by an average of 9.69 percent.
 (By Wang Shu-fen, Elizabeth Hsu and Lee Hsin-Yin)